expo/expo/docs/versions/unversioned/guides/expokit.md

 ### iOS

 Your ExpoKit project manages its dependencies with [CocoaPods](https://cocoapods.org).
-If you encounter third-party libraries with CocoaPods instructions, those instructions should apply.

 Many libraries in the React Native ecosystem include instructions to run `react-native link`.
-These are supported with ExpoKit for iOS, but because `react-native link` is not aware of CocoaPods, it may not do a complete job installing your dependency.
+These are supported with ExpoKit for iOS.

+- If the library supports CocoaPods (has a .podspec file), just follow the normal instructions and run `react-native link`.
+- If the library doesn't support CocoaPods, `react-native link` may fail to include the library's header files.
 If you encounter build issues locating the `<React/*>` headers, you may need to manually add `Pods/Headers/Public` to the **Header Search Paths** configuration for your native dependency in Xcode.
 If you're not familiar with Xcode, search Xcode help for "configure build settings" to get an idea of how those work. **Header Search Paths** is one such build setting.
 The target you care to configure is the one created by `react-native link` inside your Xcode project.
 You'll want to determine the relative path from your library to `Pods/Headers/Public`.

 ### Android